It4innovations/snailwatch/docs/cookbook.rst

 ------------------------
 Benchmarked code sometimes consists of smaller parts (stages) that have different performance characteristics (initialization, main computation, postprocessing, etc.).
-In that case it may be interesting to observe the ratios of the individual stages.
+In that case, it may be interesting to observe not only the total execution time, but also the ratios of the individual stages.
 Large changes in those ratios may mark a bug in the code, which can be obscured if the total execution time stays the same.